-You may connect to the remote proceeding using a device with a camera-desktop or laptop computer, tablet, or smart phone.
-You should have a good LAN (wired), Wi-Fi, or substantial LTE connection to ensure a quality connection.
-A LAN (wired) connection is preferred.
+You may connect to the remote proceeding using a device with a camera desktop or laptop computer, tablet, or smart phone.

 If you are unfamiliar with Zoom videoconferencing software, please review the Zoom Quick Start Guide, which explains how to register for a zoom account and how to join a test meeting to check your audio and video. https://support.zoom.us/hc/en-us/articles/360034967471-Quick-start-guide-for-new-users